barumau/pandunia/eng/pandunia-eng.md

 ## K

+kal - what kind of?
+kalife - qualify (define)
+kalta - quality (property)
 ka - than (as, compared to, relative to)
 kababu - barbecue (grill)
 kababu karne - grilled meat (kebab)